llvm/llvm-project/clang/docs/BoundsSafety.rst

 dereference (``*p``), array subscript (``p[i]``), member access (``p->``), and pointer arithmetic, with some restrictions on bounds-unsafe uses.

-``-fbounds-safety`` has a set of “internal” bounds annotations to turn pointers into wide pointers.
+``-fbounds-safety`` has a set of "internal" bounds annotations to turn pointers into wide pointers.
 These are ``__bidi_indexable`` and ``__indexable``.
 When a pointer has either of these annotations, the compiler changes the pointer to the corresponding wide pointer.
 This means these annotations will break the ABI and